IonTeLOS/Dina/README.md

 My near future plans include experimenting with luakit as backend for the same end goal. pyQt5WebEngine is also in the radar and I may share a not-so-tiny project I am working on.

+Dina supports a Terminal extension - DinaTerm https://github.com/IonTeLOS/dinaterm, which enables you to run a fully functional terminal emulator in your browser.
+More extensions may follow.

 Dina is not low on memory resources though.
 Nobody is perfect..

 dina.deb is hosted on packagecloud